-One of the biggest questions floating around out their by people living the RV lifestyle over the age of 35 is who they should use for medical insurance to help with their health and safety on the road, wherever they are.
+One of the biggest questions floating around out their by people living the nomadic lifestyle over the age of 35 is who they should use for medical insurance to help with their health and safety on the road, wherever they are.

 If you have a need to see a doctor regularly or want that “just in case” protection for when an accident happens, you’re going to need medical insurance that most hospitals and clinics accept.
 There are also some free medical assistance options for those that can not afford medical insurance.